|

 Readings |

-You are only required to complete the readings listed as "required" and materials related to discussion boards.
+Each unit in the course syllabus contains a list of readings.
+You are only expected to complete the required readings and any materials related to a discussion board.

 Required readings are available via Moodle, in your textbook, on the web, or through the library.
 You may complete required readings before or after the corresponding class session.
 Determine the timing that works best for you. |